notnyt/beaglebone/README.md

 #### Shift Registers
 This library will also support writing to shift registers using GPIO pins.
 We create a **ShiftRegister** object by initializing it with the latch pin, clock pin, and data pin.

+This example will trigger 8 pins of a shift register.

 ```ruby
 # P9_11 is connected to the latch pin